Tencent wants to merge China’s esports archrivals Douyu and Huya – TechCrunch

-The war between two of China’s largest esports companies may soon come to a truce at the will of their investor Tencent.
+The war between two of China’s largest esports companies may soon come to a truce at the will of their investor, Tencent.

-Tencent, the world’s biggest games publisher, announced late Monday a proposal to consolidate Douyu and Huya, the competing livestreaming sites focused on video games.
+Tencent, the world’s biggest games publisher, announced late Monday a proposal to consolidate Douyu and Huya, the competing live-streaming sites focused on video games.
 Rather than paying in cash, the deal will see the pair enter a stock-for-stock merger.

 The proposal is non-binding, but Tencent has paved the way for it to go through.
 In a separate deal, the entertainment giant agreed to pay Joyy, part-owner of Huya and the company behind TikTok’s serious rival Likee, $810 million in exchange for 30 million shares.
 Tencent will also buy 1 million shares from Huya CEO Dong Rongjie.
 Upon the transaction, Tencent will hold 51% of Huya’s shares and 70.4% of its voting rights.

-Tencent is also the largest shareholder of Douyu with a 38% stake and voting power.
+Tencent is also the largest shareholder of Douyu, with a 38% stake and voting power.

-What this means is the esports platforms that have long fought neck and neck for audiences and livestreaming hosts may soon need to work together.
+What this means is the esports platforms that have long fought neck and neck for audiences and live-streaming hosts may soon need to work together.
 That’s good news for investors who have been hemorrhaging cash.

-NYSE-listed Huya has a current market cap of $5.27 billion and NASDAQ-traded Douyu is worth $4.44 billion, giving the duo a combined value of around $10 billion.
-The pair will together control over 300 million monthly esports users.
+NYSE-listed Huya has a current market cap of $5.27 billion and Nasdaq-traded Douyu is worth $4.44 billion, giving the duo a combined value of around $10 billion.
+The pair will together control more than 300 million monthly esports users.
 By March, Douyu had 158 monthly active users and Huya claimed 151.3 MAUs, though there can be overlaps.

 The question is who will be in charge of the consolidated behemoth.
 Could Mr. Dong be relinquishing control of Huya as he gives up a considerable amount of shares?
 Joyy already signaled its retreat in the first quarter when it stopped folding Huya’s operating results into its own report.